shazow/liquid/docs/bot-logic.md

 * Given bot state (set of our pending orders) and Bitme state (order book), return order instructions.
+  * If a bid is placed by a customer that matches an ask on Bitme, Bitme will resolve this order, causing it to disappear from Bitme's order book.
+The bot notices the missing orders (exists in state but missing in order book), and places the inverse order + premium on the order's source exchange.
+This last step is _only_ done if the order source is _not_ Bitme.
+  * If an order appears in the order book that doesn't exist in the bot state, initiate orders to make the bot state match the order book.

 * (Realtime, Websocket) Given bot state for Bitme orders and Bitstamp state (partial order book), return comprehensive revised Bitme orders.